wuzhengy/TAU/Company/Homepage.md

 ### Introduction
-#### TAU App - Ads Coin
+#### TAU App - Freely Operate Ads Coin

-We help channel or group owners to FREELY run crypto Ads coin in a community.
-By airdrop of coins to members, a coin community is created.
+By airdrop of crypto coins to Telegram members, a coin community is created.
 Owners can make money by selling coins to any marketeer for showing Ads.

 TAU is a serverless blockchain technology without using dedicated host, while everything is on phones network.

+We do not require you to buy any TAUcoins.
+Everything is FREE and open source.

 #### Crypto Airdrop Toolset
-* Free, no third party charge such as ETH gas.
+* No third party charge such as ETH gas.
-* Send and airdrop coins to Telegram members.
+* Send and airdrop coins to contacts.
-* Work on an android phone network, without tieing to any servers.
+* Not tieing to any dedicate servers.

 ### About the core technologies
 #### Perishable Proof of Transactions(PPOT) Blockchain Consensus Tailored for individual phones